List of Die Hard characters: Corporal Telford

 Corporal Telford is a new transfer to Major Grant's unit, replacing a sick soldier, who appears in Die Hard 2.
 After the battle with Colonel Stuart's men at the church, Telford is killed by Grant, who was working with Stuart.
 He is portrayed by Patrick O'Neal.

 Zeus Carver

-Carver is a black conservative Harlem shop owner who saves McClane from a mob of gang members angered by the racist sign the latter was forced to wear by Simon.
+Carver is a black Harlem electrician and shop owner who saves McClane from a mob of gang members angered by the racist sign the latter was forced to wear by Simon.
 As punishment for interfering, Carver is forced by Simon to aid McClane through various dangerous tasks across New York City.
-Although he is distrustful of white people, Carver eventually grows to respect McClane as the two effectively work together to complete each task.
+Although he is prejudiced against white people, Carver eventually grows to respect McClane as the two effectively work together to complete each task.
 In the end after McClane kills Simon, Carver encourages McClane to patch things with his estranged wife, Holly.
 He is portrayed by Samuel L. Jackson and appears in Die Hard with a Vengeance.